 Notice that Jesus did not say that the man has already committed adultery with her with his body.
-Yes, acting on sin and ruining families with adultery with the body is much more impactful on humans than keeping adultery in the heart or mind.
+Yes, acting on sin and ruining families with adultery with the body is much more harmful on humans than keeping adultery in the heart or mind.
 Yes, lust in the heart is a sin in God’s eyes, and Jesus says to stop it before it goes on continually.
 But private lust without acting on it harms no one else other than the guy who is continually lusting.
 So looking and lusting do not have real-life social repercussions or relational damage to the other marriage, but bodily adultery does.

 Therefore, looking and lusting ≠ bodily adultery.
 But looking and lusting continuously is a private sin before God.
 It is to commit adultery in one’s heart.